-Are you a start-up that specialises in sustainable innovation?
+Are you a start-up or scale-up that specialises in sustainable innovation?
 If so, Amazon wants to support you with its dedicated programme that will help supercharge your business.

-Since its launch in 2022, the Amazon Sustainability Accelerator has supported more than 50 hand-picked start-ups across the UK and Europe, all of whom have benefitted from the programme.
-In fact, on average these businesses have seen sales increase by 700% with over £40 million raised to date.
+Since its launch in 2022, the Amazon Sustainability Accelerator has supported more than 70 hand-picked international start-ups and scale-ups, all of whom have benefitted from the programme.

 But what exactly is the programme and how do you get involved?
 We dive into all your questions below.